PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 ## Add vim script config

+{{ tip(tip="

-{{ tip(tip="Some of my Neovim configuration is still written in Vim sript.
+Some of my Neovim configuration is still written in Vim sript.
 I know it should possible to migrate it all to lua, but this will be a project for later.") }}

+### Vim scripts

 We will organize vim scripts in separate files in `config/vim/`.

-At first, write it all the nix code down, and then we will explain it.
+At first we created two Vim scripts: `nvim-setters.vim` and `nvim-0-init.vim`.
+The latter one has `0` in the name to ensure that it is the first, because the order of files in directory corresponds also to order of their sourcing in the config file.

+For an example, this is important for the leader key.
+If we would call `nnoremap <leader>x foo<cr>` before updating `mapleader` to desired key, it would assume a default `\` as the leader key for these mappings.

 ```vim
 " config/vim/nvim-0-init.vim